GabrielSlima/blog/articles/clean-code-clean-classes.md

     <h4>The Open/Closed Principle</h4>
     <p>
         The Open/Close principle is also one of the SOLID principles.
 It states that our classes should be <strong>open for extension but closed for modification</strong>.
 In other words, for every new behavior we should extend an existing class.
-We can actually modify an existing one only when we have to fix a bug/error.
-This principle relies strongly in inheritance and polymorphism.
+We can actually modify an existing one, I mean, acatually change the variables or the behaviors, only when we have to fix a bug/error on it
     </p>
     <p>
         So let's say that on our last example the requirements says that a video report option is required, the first thing one would thought without having the OCP in head can be maybe this: